bwarren2/lanyon/_posts/2016-12-31-thanksgiving-antivenom.md

 #### Supreme Court

-Henry thinks Far and away most important.
+Henry thinks the court is far and away most important.
 Delaying confirmation in "the last year" of a "lame duck presidency" is fine.
 Senate's role is to consent and advise, and they can choose not to.
-Garland believed to be too liberal.
+Garland was to be too liberal.
 Hillary's appointments would have changed the court for too long a time.

 #### Debt + Deficit